ICICLE-ai/organization-sic-classifier-for-smart-foodsheds/README.md

 ---
 ## Acknowledgements
-This research was supported in part by the ICICLE project through NSF award OAC 2112606 and the Canadian Institutes of Health Research FRN 177412.
+This research was supported in part by the ICICLE project through NSF award OAC 2112606.